SIP Trunk Pricing in Australia: What You Should Actually Pay (2026)

 • 50+ staff: 16+ channels, model based on actual call data

 Use our phone lines calculator to get a more precise figure for your business.
-Starting with fewer channels and scaling up is always an option -- most Australian SIP trunk providers let you add channels on demand without a contract change.
+Starting with fewer channels and scaling up is always an option, most Australian phone line providers let you add channels on demand without a contract change.

 The Australian SIP trunk market has a mix of wholesale-focused carriers (minimum volume requirements, lower per-unit cost) and SMB-focused providers (no minimum, simple self-service portals).